-Keratoconus Australia Inc will hold its Annual General Meeting on Tuesday, September 10, 2019 at 6 pm at Suite 1302, Level 13, 9 Yarra St, South Yarra VIC 3141.
-NOTICE OF ANNUAL GENERAL MEETING 2019 Reports on the Association’s activities and its financial accounts will be presented at the meeting.
-These will soon be available
+Keratoconus Australia Inc held its Annual General Meeting on Tuesday, September 10, 2019 at 6 pm at Suite 1302, Level 13, 9 Yarra St, South Yarra VIC 3141.
+The Annual Report 2019 and minutes from the meeting can be found here.

 Crosslinking is having a big impact on reducing the number of corneal transplants required for keratoconus.
 But not all patients can benefit and a small number of people still require a corneal transplant to restore their vision.
 As part of National DonateLife week, the head of the Victorian Lions Eye Donation Service, Dr Graeme Pollack,